Ginger Snaps Baking Affairs

 Cookie dough balls with indents in the middle.

-Step 8: Bake.
-Bake the cookies for 9-11 minutes and allow them to cool on the cookie sheet for 10 minutes before transferring them over to a cooling rack.
+Cool for 10 minutes before transferring them over to a cooling rack.

-Step 9: Assemble.
-Dust the cookies with powdered sugar and then pipe on the curd into the center of each cookie.
+Step 9: Dust the cookies with powdered sugar and then pipe on the curd into the center of each cookie.

 Keep any leftover cookies in an airtight container in the refrigerator for up to 5 days.